-For vetting purposes, there is a requirement that an applicant should have been a resident in the UK (including Northern Ireland but not the Republic of Ireland) for three years prior to submitting an application.
-If you have been outside of the UK for a significant period of time it is likely insufficient vetting can be undertaken to ensure your suitability for the position and your application may be rejected.
+For vetting purposes, there is a requirement that an applicant should have been a resident in the UK (including Northern Ireland but not the Republic of Ireland) for three years prior to applying.
+If a candidate has been outside of the UK for a significant time period, it is likely insufficient vetting can be undertaken to ensure suitability for the position and therefore an application may be rejected.
 Members of the Armed Forces and those who have been working for the UK Government abroad are exempt to these conditions and a decision will be made according to individual circumstances of posting.
-All other circumstances including extended holidays of up to one year could be allowed, on a case by case basis.
+This also applies to applicants who have lived abroad with a member of their family who was working for the armed forces or the UK government.
+Other circumstances including studying abroad and extended holidays of up to one year could be allowed, on a case-by-case basis.